open/close all folders

 - Broken Bird: Carla’s backstory in Original Generation.
 The Inspector Manga adaptation goes further by having a flashback to the San Diego Attack in which Yuuki finds Carla amongst the rubble cradling her brother’s bloody corpse.
 Though Carla doesn’t let the past get her down, she's still haunted by these memories.

 - Captain Ersatz: Compare the "Randgrith" to a "Scopedog".

-- Cool Big Sis: Not quite up to par with Excellen, but Carla will help out her companions with their troubles, trivial or not.
+- Cool Big Sis: Not quite up to par with Excellen or Ouka, but Carla will help out her companions with their troubles, trivial or not.

 - Dance Battler: Played with; putting Carla in a machine meant for melee combat will have her blurt out dance jargon in her combat dialogue.
 For example, when using the "Wild Wurger L" and its "Victim Beak"note attack, Carla might say "It builds to a crescendo...A CRESCENDO OF PAIN!".

 - Distaff Counterpart: Of Tasuku - easy-going, similar combat traits, stoic Love Interests and green headbands.

 - Early-Bird Cameo: Gets two in Divine Wars - once during the Divine Crusader's initial declaration of war and again during the Aerogater attack on San Diego.

 - Composite Expy: In terms of Characterization, Carla shares some similarities with Selena Quintanilla Perez.
 Physically speaking, Carla shares some of Kei's design attributes.
 Rica Matsumoto voiced Kei's Dirty Pair Flash incarnation and Selena in their respective Japanese dubs.